Editor’s note: This post was originally published on 2/19/15 and has been updated for accuracy and comprehension.

 As you grow, both personally and professionally, others around you will feel even more inspired by your leadership.

-Mentoring, coaching, continuing education, industry conferences and a good book will all help you grow.
+Mentoring, coaching, continuing education, industry conferences and a good book will also help you grow.

-Many entrepreneurs take a tunnel-vision approach to business.
+Many people take a tunnel-vision approach to business.

-They keep a single-minded focus to build the business, regardless of what it costs (personally, professionally or emotionally).
+They keep a single-minded focus, regardless of what it costs (personally, professionally or emotionally).

 But truly successful leaders understand the importance of taking an opposite method.